mogilvie/CalendarBundle/README.md

 namespace AppBundle\Entity;

 use Doctrine\ORM\Mapping as ORM;
-use SpecShaper\CalendarBundle\Model\EventComment as BaseCalendarcomment;
+use SpecShaper\CalendarBundle\Model\EventComment as BaseCalendarComment;

 /**
  * A invitee entity to contain the invited user information and status.
  *
  * @ORM\Entity
  */
-class CalendarComment extends BaseCalendarcomment{
+class CalendarComment extends BaseCalendarComment{

     // Extend the calendar comments with additional application specific code...